Tōyō, Kōchi: Government

 Tōyō has a mayor-council form of government with a directly elected mayor and a unicameral town council of nine members.
 Tōyō, together with the city of Muroto, contributes one member to the Kōchi Prefectural Assembly.
 In terms of national politics, the town is part of Kōchi 1st district of the lower house of the Diet of Japan.

 Economy

 In addition to the commercial fishery industry, Tōyō's economy is centered on forestry and fruit tree cultivation.
 In the past, bonito fishing and whaling were important, but now the main fishing industry is coastal fishing.
 The upper reaches of the None River are rainy areas and are noted for wood production.

 Education

 Tōyō has two public elementary schools and two public middle schools operated by the town government.
 The town does not have a high school.

 Transportation

 Railway

-The Asa Kaigan Railway's Asatō Line passed through the town, but its terminus, Kannoura Station closed in 2020 when the line was covert from rail to Dual-mode vehicle operations.
+The Asa Kaigan Railway's Asatō Line passed through the town, but its terminus, Kannoura Station closed in 2020 when the line was converted from rail to Dual-mode vehicle operations.